elesto-dao/elesto/docs/Explanation/ADR/adr-004-did.md

 ## Context

-The aim of the Cosmos Cash project is to provide a state-of-the-art platform for the hosting of collateralized stable coins that is compliant with:
+The aim of the Elesto project is to provide a state-of-the-art platform for the hosting of collateralized stable coins that is compliant with:

  - EU regulations such as General Data Protection Regulation (GDPR) and Markets in Crypto-Assets (MiCA)
  - International recommendations such as the Financial Action Task Force (FATF) "Travel Rule"
  - Local anti-money laundering (AML) regulations

-The Cosmos Cash platform is based on the following principles:
+The Elesto platform is based on the following principles:

 - Open financial infrastructure is a public good
 - Money laundering prevention also benefits society